About the project

 Project need

-The existing Wilcannia Weir was constructed in 1942 for the purpose of providing a more reliable town water supply for Wilcannia.
-Water levels have decreased due to upstream development activities since the weir was built.
-This has caused the river quality and quantity to be altered for the community of Wilcannia.
+The existing Wilcannia Weir was built in 1942 for the purpose of providing a more reliable town water supply for Wilcannia.
+The existing weir has now failed and there is a need to support long-term town water security for the community by providing suitable water infrastructure, including a new weir.

 Project status